galievaz/ISAC/README.md

 # ISAC
-There are some resolved  tasks from course of Data Mining
+There are project and some resolved  tasks from course of Data Mining and Information retrieval